 The Karma System The forum uses a "karmic" system similar to Reddit.
 When you post helpful information, other users give you "upvotes" (often called "Hugz" on Dread).
 This builds your reputation within the community.
 High-reputation users are often seen as more trustworthy sources of information.

 Under the Hood Because the site is text-heavy and lacks the bloat of modern web apps (no auto-playing videos or high-res ads), it loads quickly even on the slow Tor network.
-It uses specialized software to mitigate DDoS attacks, which are a constant threat to darknet sites.
+It uses specialized software to mitigate DDoS attacks, which is why you might need to check the dread forum down status if the site won't load.

 Finding the real link is the most critical step for any user.
 Because Dread is so popular, hackers create hundreds of fake "phishing" mirrors every week.
 These fake sites look pixel-perfectly identical to the real forum but are designed to steal your login credentials or spread malware.
 You should never trust a link found on a random clearweb search engine like Google.